walterfreeman/music/syllabus.md

 * 2 = present and fully participating
 * 3 = exceptional contributions to the class

-A grade of 2 is ``full credit''; a grade of 3 is extra credit.
+A grade of 2 is "full credit"; a grade of 3 is extra credit.

 Attendance will count double on days when students are giving presentations, in order to ensure that your classmates benefit from a robust audience.
 (Those of us who are performers know how disappointing it is to sing for an empty house!)